cocos3d/cocos3d/README.md

 To add the `cocos2d` target as a dependency of your main app target, follow these steps:

-- Open your new template project in Xcode
+1. Open the template project in Xcode.
+2. In the Xcode Project Navigator pane, select the project.
-- Select the project in the Xcode Project Navigator
+3. Select the main app target in the Project Editor pane.
-- Select the Build Phases tab of your application Target
+4. Click on the Build Phases tab.
-- Open the Target Dependencies section,
+5. Open the Target Dependencies section,
-- Click the + button, select the `cocos2d` item in the list and click the *Add* button
+6. Click the + button, select the `cocos2d` item in the list, and click the *Add* button

 The template project starts with a working 3D variation on the familiar *hello, world* application, and you can use it as a starting point for your own application.